esphome/esphome-docs/components/climate/bang_bang.rst

   - As soon as the temperature goes below the lower target temperature, ``heat_action`` will be called.
   - When the temperature goes above the higher temperature, ``idle_action`` will be called.
+  - If you change operating mode (manual mode).
+And it is between high and low temperature.
+It does not wait to get to low temperature, it starts working until it gets to high temperature.

 - **Coolers**: For devices where the observed temperature can only be decreased.

   - As soon as the temperature goes above the higher target temperature, ``cool_action`` will be called.
   - When the temperature goes below the lower temperature, ``idle_action`` will be called.
+   - If you change operating mode (manual mode).
+And it is between high and low temperature.
+It does not wait to get to high temperature, it starts working until it gets to low temperature.

 - **Heater+Cooler**: For devices where the temperature can both actively be increased and decreased.